-Gabriel is the Executive Artistic Director for Vancouver's North Shore Celtic Ensemble, a youth performing arts group with some of Vancouver's most promising young musicians.
-The Ensemble was founded by Claude Giguere and Early Spirit bandmate Jay Knutson in 1988, and has hundreds of student alumni across Vancouver including Gabriel himself.
-Gabriel was previously the musical director for the Bad to the Bow youth fiddle group in Gibsons, BC and he teaches private violin lessons in North Vancouver.
+Gabriel is also the Executive Artistic Director for Vancouver's North Shore Celtic Ensemble, a youth performing arts group that boasts some of Vancouver's most promising young musicians.
+The Ensemble was founded by Claude Giguere and Early Spirit bandmate Jay Knutson in 1988, and has hundreds of student alumni across Vancouver, including Gabriel himself.

 Gabriel Dubreuil's impressive musical talent and versatility make him one of the most exciting artists in the Canadian music scene today.